Earth Day: How Climate Change is Taught in Canada

 There are areas for improvement in the Canadian education system when it comes to climate change education.
 Providing teachers with necessary skills to teach the topic, allocating enough time to integrate climate change education into the curriculum, and ensuring they have the resources to teach the subject matter properly are all essential.
 Teachers have also identified professional development, enhanced curriculum policy, and more information about the politics and economics of climate change as resources they require to enhance today’s climate change education.

 How provincial curriculums stack up

-has found that the quality of climate change education very much depends on the province.
+Another study has found that the quality of climate change education very much depends on the province.
 The study’s authors argue that basic climate science literacy requires students to understand the following three notions: that climate change is real, there is an overwhelming scientific consensus and that it is caused by humans.
 Students should also grasp that climate change is harmful, but there are steps that can be taken to mitigate this.

 Some basics of climate science are taught across the country, but coverage of the topic is uneven.
 Interestingly, Saskatchewan, a province with a large energy sector, comes out on top for having full coverage in its curriculum for teaching climate science.
 Manitoba, on the other hand, encourages students to debate whether climate change is real, while Newfoundland and Labrador’s curriculum encourages students to debate the causes of global warming.

 Climate science literacy outside the classroom

 Though climate change education can vary across the country, there are signs of a national standard for climate education.
 Some province’s curriculums require updates, with researchers in both studies stating that climate change literacy needs to be part of the foundation of education across the board to help create a fuller understanding for students.